-Some materials block, weaken, and refract radio waves, creating poor and weak signals and indoor dead zones.
+Some materials can affect your cell signal.
+They block, weaken, and refract radio waves, creating poor and weak signals and indoor dead zones.
 The denser the material, the fewer the chances are for the signals to pass through.
 Various building materials such as steel, concrete, brick, and fiberglass hinder cellular signals.
 Most of the time, they simply weaken signals instead of outright blocking them.
 Usually, they reduce signal frequencies between -2 to -30 dB, while metals can reduce the frequency up to -50 dB.
 Too many signal interceptors in one place block out and heavily reduce signals by the time they reach your device, causing indoor dead zones.

 Like building materials and various dense debris, natural interceptors also weaken signals and block the line of sight between your device and cell towers.
 Various natural and geographical factors affect cell signals, from thick forests to mountain ranges.
 The more density they generate, the harder it is for signals to travel through and the weaker the radio waves become.
 An accumulation of natural interceptors creates dead zones.